Movies and movie cameras

 multiple takes of key scenes and choose the best ones when you watch them later.

-- Editing: Explore your computer and see what video editing software (if any) is already installed on it.
-If you're
+- Editing: Explore your phone or computer and see whether you have any video editing apps or software installed:

 - Publishing: Once you've recorded and edited your movie, decide what you'll do with it next.
 How about burning it onto